agent-indigo/invoices-web/README.md

 ## Description

-### Invoices
+A simple invoice manager built on the PERN stack using Sequelize, Bootstrap, and Redux Toolkit.

-A simple invoice manager built on the PERN stack.
+## User Roles

-### Not suitable for production
+- Root: Can do everything but delete itself and reset its password without providing its current one.

-## Extra Scripts
+- User: Can only perform CRUD ops on invoices.

-- `server`: Starts only the server
+## Setup

-- `stack` : Starts both the server and the client.
+- Create a new SQL database and leave it empty.

-## Preparations
+- Copy `environmentTemplate.txt` to `.env` and fill in the values.

-Before starting the server for the first time, create a new SQL database and leave it empty.
+- Start the application and server simultaneously by running `npm run stack`.

-Also copy `environmentTemplate.txt` to `.env` and fill in the values.
+- When running the application for the first time, you will be prompted to create a password for `root`.

-The schema will be built or updated automatically when you start the server.
+- The SQL schema will synchronize automatically every time you start the server.